Europe and Central Asia Regional Overview

 Right to a healthy environment

-High-emitting countries in Eastern Europe and Central Asia must take the lead in climate mitigation, including by stopping the expansion of fossil fuel production and subsidies.
-Governments must take immediate measures to protect individuals and communities against the risks and impacts of climate change and extreme weather conditions.
+High-emitting countries in Eastern Europe and Central Asia must take the lead in climate mitigation, including by stopping the expansion of fossil fuel production.
+Governments must take immediate measures to protect individuals and communities against the risks and impacts of climate change.

 Western, Central and South-Eastern Europe